-- A. Comply with NFPA 72, NFPA 101, and requirements of authorities having jurisdiction for installation and testing of fire-alarm equipment.
-Install all electrical wiring to comply with requirements in NFPA 70 including, but not limited to, Article 760, "Fire Alarm Systems." - 1.
-Devices placed in service before all other trades have completed cleanup shall be replaced. - 2.
-Devices installed but not yet placed in service shall be protected from construction dust, debris, dirt, moisture, and damage according to manufacturer's written storage instructions. - B. Connecting to Existing Equipment: Verify that existing fire-alarm system is operational before making changes or connections. - 1.
-Connect new equipment to new control panel in new part of the building. - 2.
-Connect new equipment to existing monitoring equipment at the supervising station. - 3.
-Expand, modify, and supplement existing control and monitoring equipment as necessary to extend existing control and monitoring functions to the new points.
-New components shall be capable of merging with existing configuration without degrading the performance of either system.
+- A. Comply with NECA 305, NFPA 72, NFPA 101, and requirements of authorities having jurisdiction for installation and testing of fire-alarm equipment.
+Install electrical wiring to comply with requirements in NFPA 70 including, but not limited to, Article 760, "Fire Alarm Systems." - 1.
+Devices placed in service before other trades have completed cleanup must be replaced. - 2.
+Devices installed, but not yet placed, in service must be protected from construction dust, debris, dirt, moisture, and damage in accordance with manufacturer's written storage instructions. - B. Install wall-mounted equipment, with tops of cabinets not more than 78 inch above finished floor. - C. Manual Fire-Alarm Boxes: - 1.
+Install manual fire-alarm box in normal path of egress within 60 inch of exit doorway.